grimfantasy/grimfantasy/README.md

 also pfp is from @xu_xian14572 on x/twitter ^_^

-uhhhhhhhh i'm open to many things ig
+and uhhhhhhhh i'm open to many things ig, just basic dni criteria